Contact us whenever you need it!

 Whether you are an employer or an employee, it is essential you understand what an NDA (also known as a confidentiality agreement) is, what your rights and responsibilities are under this legal document, and how you might be able to end the agreement.

-What does an NDA do?
+What Does an NDA Do?

-• Receiving services from another company or individual who has access to your sensitive information while providing the services
+• Receiving services from another company or individual who has access to your sensitive information

 • Names of the parties signing the agreement

-• A clear definition of what information is considered confidential under the agreement
+• A clear definition of what information is considered confidential

 • A detailed explanation of how the information can and cannot be used, including a non-compete clause

-How to Get Out of an NDA
+How To Get out of an NDA

 Therefore, you need to read and understand an NDA’s terms before signing the document.